 The ELS Language Center on RWU's campus offers an Intensive English Program as well as intermediate level English as a Second Language program for non-native English speakers.

 RWU has placement guidelines to determine the appropriate entry-level course for new students taking courses in the areas of chemistry, foreign language, mathematics and writing.
-While RWU is standardized test optional for Admission we do require the submission of test scores for academic placement.
+While RWU is standardized test optional for Admission in most majors, we do require the submission of test scores for academic placement.

 This office provides instructional support and training resources, supports integration of technology in the classroom, promotes collaboration among faculty and students and provides the technology tools needed to reach the full potential of lifelong learning.